Shoulder Pain & Dealing With Shoulder Problems

 This type of pain happens when pain sensitive structure(s) are placed in positions which overload, overstretch or compress the associated muscles, tendons and ligaments.

-While providing short term relief of shoulder pain, treatments such as medications, injections, electrical stimulation and ultrasound normally do not produce long term results.
+While providing short term relief, treatments such as medications, injections, electrical stimulation and ultrasound normally do not produce long term results.
 Exercises are often used, however, stretching along with strengthening the shoulder does not always provide relief.
-Usually, a combination of specific muscle therapy, a specific exercise program and heat applications work best
+Usually, a combination of specific muscle therapy, a specific exercise program and heat applications work best.

 What Contributes To Shoulder Problems?

-While there are many reasons for shoulder problems, like injuries, the way you move your arm can contribute to shoulder problems.
+While there are many reasons for shoulder problems, like injuries, the way you move your arm can be a contributing factor.
 Sustaining postures with the arms held up can make a significant contribution.
 Poor posture when sitting at a computer, driving or sleeping can also place strain on the shoulder, in addition to the neck.

 We know from information regarding effects of poor neck posture, that this may be a source of chronic pain and strain.
-Similarly, the same poor postures seen with the neck like head forward posture or slumped sitting postures place significant strain on the shoulder.
+Similarly, the same poor postures seen with the neck like head forward posture or slumped sitting postures place significant strain on the shoulder muscles.

 Just like neck problems due to sustained poor postures, recognizing correct posture and taking breaks can help in prevention.
 Sustained poor posture leads to overstretching and strain of the shoulder joint as well as the structures around the shoulder.
 This can cause shoulder weakness, muscle dysfunction and pain.

 We have related that forward head posture causes excessive strain of the neck structures.
 This occurs by increasing the weight of the head that the neck must support.
 To illustrate a similar principle applied to the shoulder, consider this;